In the world of SEO, keywords are everything.

 Local keywords are short tail keywords that include a geographic location.
 For instance, if you own a restaurant in Los Angeles, you might use the keyword “restaurants in Los Angeles.”

-When you do keyword research, you’ll notice that the keyword “restaurants in Los Angeles” has more and higher search volume than “restaurants in Los Angeles alfresco dining”.
-This is because people who include a geographic location in their search are more likely to be looking for a restaurant in that area.
+When you do keyword research, you’ll notice that the keyword “restaurants in Los Angeles” has and higher search volume than “restaurants in Los Angeles alfresco dining”.
+This is because people who include a geographic location in their search are more likely to look for a restaurant there.

 2) Product Keywords (iPhone)